Contraz/demosys-py/docs/source/settings.rst

 OPENGL
 ^^^^^^

 ..
-Warning:: We cannot guarantee that the framework will work properly for non-default values, and you should assume severe a performance hit if backwards compatibility is enabled.
+Warning:: We cannot guarantee the framework will work properly for non-default values.
+   We strongly discourage enabling backwards compatibility.
    It might of curse make sense in some cases if you bring in existing draw code from older projects.
 Be extra careful when using deprecated OpenGL states.

-Using these values we can be more confident that cross-platform support is upheld.
+Using default values we can be more confident that cross-platform support is upheld.
 Remember that some platforms/drivers such as on OS X, core profiles can only be forward compatible or the context creation will simply fail.